MOORE CONTEMPORARY

 12th March - 23rd April 2022

-Jacobus Capone's Merimna stems from a series of studio based rituals initiated and enacted during a month of 24 hour darkness at 78 degrees north in the Arctic.
+JACOBUS CAPONE'S Merimna stems from a series of studio based rituals initiated and enacted during a month of 24 hour darkness at 78 degrees north in the Arctic.
 It captures the deceptively simple and mesmerising process of loading and unloading a Mauser M98 rifle repetitively to have the action become second nature, faultless.

 With little experience handling a firearm, let alone a rifle, having the tool become an extension of the self was necessary.
 The artist was required to carry it in the field.
 To go beyond the perimeter of the township one is required by law to carry a firearm due to the threat of polar bears.
 Capone, on site to film in darkness, therefore had to gain some level of proficiency in handling a rifle in the dark.